nusex/nusex/README.md

 A dynamic, multi-language project templating utility.

+## Features

+* An easy-to-use command-line interface
+* A powerful API for application developers
+* Smart templating to populate projects with relevant information
+* A profile system for those who maintain personal and organisation-owned projects
+* Premade templates to get started with
+* Minimal dependencies, unlike many other templating utilities
+* Support for CPython and PyPy 3.7 and up on all OSes

 ## Installation

-*nusex* is officially supported on:

-* CPython 3.7 and up (incl.
-3.11 development versions)
-* PyPy 3.7 and up
-* Windows, macOS, and Linux

 To install the latest stable version of *nusex*: